-We may in the future rely on sales of our common shares through our at-the-market (ATM) offering program.
+We have in the past, and may in the future, rely on sales of our common shares through our at-the-market (ATM) offering program.
 Increased volatility and decreases in market prices of equity securities generally and of our common shares in particular may have an adverse impact on our willingness and/or ability to sell our common shares through our ATM offering.
 Decreases in these sales could affect the cost or availability of equity capital, which could in turn have an adverse effect on our business, including current operations, future growth, revenues, net income and the market prices of our common shares.

 On March 21, 2023, we filed a Registration Statement on Form S-3, as amended (the 2023 Shelf) with the SEC, which was declared effective on March 30, 2023 (File No. 333-270710) in relation to the registration of common stock, preferred stock, debt securities, warrants and units of any combination thereof.
 We also simultaneously entered into an Open Market Sale Agreement (Sale Agreement) with Jefferies LLC (the Sales Agent) to provide for the offering, issuance and sale of up to an aggregate amount of \$100.0 million of our common stock from time to time in "at-the-market" offerings under the 2023 Shelf and subject to the limitations thereof.
 Under the terms of the Sale Agreement, we agreed to pay the Sales Agent cash commissions of up to 3.0% of the gross proceeds of sales of common stock under the Sale Agreement.
-As of November 6, 2023, we have not sold any shares of common stock under the ATM.
+As of May 7, 2024, we have sold 1,699,600 shares of common stock under the ATM program and received aggregate net proceeds of \$5.2 million.
+As of May 7, 2024, approximately \$94.7 million of our common stock remained available for issuance under our ATM program.

-Given the volatility in the capital markets, we may not be willing or able to raise equity capital through our ATM program.
+Given the volatility in the capital markets, we may not be willing or able to raise additional equity capital through our ATM program.
 We may, therefore, need to turn to other sources of funding that may have terms that are not favorable to us, or reduce our business operations given capital constraints.
 In addition, sales of a substantial number of shares of our outstanding common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
 We cannot predict the effect that future sales of common stock or other equity-related securities would have on the market price of our common stock.
 Investors who purchase shares in this offering at different times will likely pay different prices, and so may experience different outcomes in their investment results.
 We will have discretion, subject to market demand, to vary the timing, prices and numbers of shares sold, and there is no minimum or maximum sales price.
 Investors may experience a decline in the value of their shares as a result of share sales made at prices lower than the prices they paid.